microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/Before the HOL - Cognitive services and deep learning.md

 ## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN
+1. You will need an Azure subscription with permissions to deploy resource groups and resources into them.

    - Trial subscriptions will not work.
 You will run into issues with Azure resource quota limits.
    - Subscriptions with access limited to a single resource group will not work.
 You need the ability to deploy multiple resource groups.